 The doctor will then carry out a physical examination of the person’s mouth.
 Typically, they will closely inspect the lips and the inside of the mouth for lumps and abnormalities.
 The doctor may also check the lymph nodes in the neck for swelling.

-If the biopsy confirms a diagnosis of lip cancer, the doctor will then order additional tests to help determine the stage of the cancer and whether it has spread to other areas of the body.
+If the biopsy confirms a diagnosis of lip cancer, the doctor will order additional tests to help determine the stage of the cancer and if it has spread to other areas of the body.
 These tests may include imaging tests and an endoscopy, or the doctor may take more tissue samples.

-The type of treatment for lip cancer typically depends on:
+The type of treatment for lip cancer typically

 - the stage of the cancer